Windows and Doors are Vulnerable

 When windows and doors blow out or are broken by wind-borne debris, they also allow water into your home.
 A mere inch of floodwater can cause $7,800 in damage.
 Wind coming in through compromised window and door openings can create dangerous pressure inside a home that can destabilize the walls and roof.

 To encourage homeowners to take steps to minimize damage, many insurers offer discounts for hurricane-mitigation improvements.
-In Florida’s Miami-Dade County, for example, the annual insurance premium on an older home insured for $150,000 runs between $3,000 and $8,000, assuming no hurricane-mitigation improvements.
-With improvements, such as storm shutters or high-impact glass, the same home would cost between $1,000 and $3,500 to insure.
+In Florida’s Miami-Dade County, for example, the annual insurance premium on an older home insured for $150,000 runs between $3,000-$8,000, assuming no hurricane-mitigation improvements.
+With improvements, such as storm shutters or high-impact glass, the same home would cost between $1,000-$3,500 to insure.

 Taping windows is ineffective against hurricanes, but there are a number of other ways to prepare windows for wind and rain.
 Some improvements cost little, and you can do the work yourself.
 Others require the services of a qualified contractor, and the price tag can reach the tens of thousands of dollars.

 Hurricane film: Clear plastic film is popular because it’s unobtrusive and can be left in place year-round.
 Many homeowners also like the fact that film blocks ultraviolet light that can fade carpets and fabric.
-DIYers can install peel-and-stick hurricane film for about $25 per linear foot.
+DIYers can install peel-and-stick hurricane film for about $25/linear foot.

-Plywood: An effective and inexpensive option for covering windows, figure you’ll spend $1 to $2 per square foot if you do the work yourself.
-A contractor might charge between $3 and $5 per square foot.
+Plywood: An effective and inexpensive option for covering windows, figure you’ll spend $1-$2/sq. ft. if you do the work yourself.
+A contractor might charge between $3-$5/sq. ft.
 Set aside a weekend to measure, cut, and pre-install all the plywood for a typical house.

 Select boards that are 5/8-inch thick and approximately eight inches larger on each side than the opening you’re covering.
 Use heavy-duty screws and anchors (in wood) or expansion bolts (in masonry) to attach the plywood to the home’s walls (not the window frames).